 Simon Slater (an independent, non executive director who is not a member of the LLP).

-The day to day running of the firm is handled by an operational board.
+The day to day running of the firm is handled by a leadership group.

 Professional indemnity insurance